 As a general rule, patients should not be directed to surgery or other non-conservative treatment options for their pain management unless conservative treatment fails or there are complications supporting surgical intervention.
 After thorough examination and proper diagnosis, chiropractic physicians usually use spinal manipulations and other chiropractic adjustments for pain management, often in conjunction with other conservative therapies such as physical therapy and rehabilitation, acupuncture, massage, exercise, electrical modalities, health counseling, and ergonomic advice.

 If you’d like to learn more about the educational requirements of Doctor’s of Chiropractic, check out the following from the American Chiropractic Association:

 - ACA Handout: Healthy Living _ Getting Healthy with Chiropractic

 You may also enjoy: What is a Chiropractic Sports Physician?

-Dr. Michael Herb is a chiropractic sports physician at Absolute Wellness Center in Eugene, OR.
-Absolute Wellness Center officers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+Dr. Michael Herb specializes in sports medicine and chiropractic medicine at Absolute Wellness Center in Eugene, OR.
+Absolute Wellness Center offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
 To learn more about chiropractic medicine and whether it might be appropriate for you, contact us.